jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 - Device manufacturer (example: Microsoft)
 - Device model (example: Surface Laptop)
 - Device serial number

+[//]: # (hang on--how come the values have to match exactly here, but it doesn't matter with the self-service process??)

 ## Register devices by by using the Admin Center
 Registering by the UI is the same as for self-service, except getting to the portal is slightly different.
 Instead of using aka.ms/mmdportal, they must instead: